breatheco-de/content/src/content/how-to/what-is-an-expression-in-python.md

 ---
 title: "What is an expression in Python?"
 subtitle: "Discover what expressions are in Python and how they play a crucial role in coding.
-Learn about their syntax, types, and practical examples to enhance your Python programming skills"
+Learn about their syntax, types, and practical examples to enhance your Python programming skills."
 tags: ["python"]
-authors: ["javierseiglie"]
+authors: ["DF27ARTS"]

 ---